 Ongoing Monitoring is Worth It!

-Once you’ve gone to all the hard work of developing a great GMB page, with some good seed Q&A, you’ll want to keep it that way.
+Once you’ve gone through all the hard work of developing a great Google Business Profile, with some good seed Q&A, you’ll want to keep it that way.

-As the manager of the GMB page, you will get email alerts with every new question and answer submission.
+As the manager of the Google Business Profile, you will get email alerts with every new question and answer submission.
 Keeping abreast of new questions and answers as people add them means you have the earliest opportunity to answer new questions correctly and with a good call to action.
-Unanswered questions on your GMB page look bad–users may wonder how responsive and attentive your customer service really is.
+Unanswered questions on your Google Business Profile look bad — users may wonder how responsive and attentive your customer service really is.

 Handling Unflattering & Inaccurate Q&A

 What if, despite your best efforts, you end up with a bad question?
-If you’re monitoring your GMB emails, hopefully you can answer the question in a positive way quickly.
+If you’re monitoring your Google Business emails, hopefully, you can answer the question in a positive way quickly.
 As with responding to negative reviews on sites like Yelp, your answer should be as much for the person who posed the question, as for all the other potential customers who might see the exchange.

 Letting someone else answer a bad question is a formula for disaster….